Connecting All Americans with Healthy, Safe, Affordable Food

 - School-Age Children

 - The USDA Food and Nutrition Service’s Turnip the Beet Awards recognize outstanding summer meal program sponsors, who work hard to offer high quality, appetizing, and nutritious meals to children during the summer months.

 - All Life Stages

 - USDA helps SNAP authorized stores offer incentives that encourage SNAP recipients to purchase healthier foods.
 Per the Food and Nutrition Act of 2008, incentivized food must be a staple food or food product that is consistent with the most recent dietary recommendations, such as a carton of milk or fresh fruit.
 Retailers that are not part of a GusNIP project must get a SNAP equal treatment waiver from FNS.

 - The USDA National Institute of Food and Agriculture (NIFA) in collaboration with FNS administers the Gus Schumacher Nutrition Incentive Program (GusNIP).
 This program was modeled after earlier SNAP “double-up-bucks” programs.
 The success of GusNIP has led to state-funded incentives with similar goals.
 The findings from year two show that participants redeemed more than $20 million dollars in nutrition incentives and produce prescriptions distributed by GusNIP and the program generated an economic impact of about $41 million dollars.
 In addition, participants reported greater fruit and vegetable intake and improvements in food security.

 - The USDA Rural Development Healthy Food Financing Initiative helps retailers overcome higher costs and initial barriers to selling healthy foods in areas with inequitable access.
-Through the program’s National Fund Manager, USDA has deployed $4.4 million in grants to 30 projects across the country.
-The program has created more than 460 permanent jobs and delivered 182,750 square feet of brick and mortar space to sell, store, or distribute food for underserved areas.
+Through the program’s National Fund Manager, USDA has deployed $27 million in grants to 164 projects in 47 states across the country.
+The program has created or retained more than 1,378 permanent jobs and delivered 730,825 square feet of brick and mortar space to sell, store, or distribute food for underserved areas.

 Providing healthy foods directly to people in need